Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/quick-start-guide.md

 ---
 # Quickstart Guide

 This page has a brief description of how to quickly start using the Input System.
-The Input System has [multiple workflows](workflows.md) which you might prefer that offer different benefits.
+The Input System has [multiple workflows](Workflows.md) which you might prefer that offer different benefits.
 This quickstart guide shows a workflow which suits most common scenarios.

 First, install the Input System package.
-For information on how to install the new Input System, refer to [Installation](Installation.md).
+For information on how to install the new Input System, refer to [Install the Input System package](Installation.md).

 ## Create and assign the default project-wide actions